— June 19, 2020

 Dr. Alexander Gysi joins both the New Mexico Bureau of Geology (NMBG) and New Mexico Tech’s (NMT) Earth and Environmental Science Department (E&ES) as an Economic Geologist and Assistant Professor.
 Dr. Gysi has an extensive academic background focused on fluid-rock interactions and the formation of deposits of rare earth elements (REEs) and critical minerals.

-“I am excited about the opportunity to build a significant research laboratory for studying critical minerals, and New Mexico is a fantastic natural laboratory to study mineral deposits,” says Dr. Gysi.
+“I am excited about the opportunity to build a significant research laboratory for studying critical minerals, and New Mexico is a fantastic natural laboratory to study mineral deposits,” said Dr. Gysi.
 “The Bureau of Geology gives me the opportunity to focus on research, and my dual affiliation with the E&ES department enables me to strike the perfect balance between teaching and student education.”

 Dr. Gysi completed a Master of Science degree in Mineralogy and Petrology at ETH Zurich in Switzerland and a Ph.D. in Geochemistry at the University of Iceland.
 For his doctoral research, Dr. Gysi used aqueous geochemistry, thermodynamics, numerical modeling, and lab experiments to study fluid-rock interactions resulting from the injection of CO2 produced by a geothermal power plant into a basaltic rock formation.